-- The SHIFT P warning (if so equipped) appears on the vehicle information display and a chime sounds. - 2.
-Move the selector lever to the P (Park) position. - Turn the ignition switch slightly in the ON direction. - 4.
-Turn the ignition switch to the LOCK position. - Remove the key, if it is inserted in the ignition switch.
+- 1. Move the shift lever to the P (Park) position. - Turn the ignition switch slightly in the ON direction. - 3.
+Turn the ignition switch to the LOCK position. - 4.
+Remove the key.

-If the ignition switch is turned to the LOCK position, the selector lever cannot be moved from the P (Park) position.
-The selector lever can be moved if the ignition switch is in the ON position with the foot brake pedal depressed.
+If the ignition switch is turned to the LOCK position, the shift lever cannot be moved from the P (Park) position.
+The shift lever can be moved if the ignition switch is in the ON position with the foot brake pedal depressed.

-The OFF position 1 is between the LOCK and ACC positions, although it is not marked on the ignition switch.
+There is an OFF position 1 between the LOCK and ACC positions, although it is not marked on the ignition switch.